whereismidel/bookstore-management-app/README.md

 ### Using Postman

 1. Open Postman and create a new request.
-2. Set the request type to `POST`.
+2. Set the request type to `gRPC`.
-3. Enter the ngrok URL (or localhost if testing locally) followed by the gRPC service endpoint, e.g., `0.tcp.eu.ngrok.io:12345`.
+3. Enter the ngrok URL (or localhost if testing locally) followed by the gRPC service endpoint, e.g., `grpc://0.tcp.eu.ngrok.io:12345`.
 4. In the request body, specify the protobuf message as JSON.
 For example:

 `AddBook`